Navid200/xDrip/docs/Troubleshooting_page.md

 [xDrip sync not working](./xDrip-Sync-not-working.md)
 [xDrip causes apps to restart](./RestartingApps.md)

-There are existing open issues [here](https://github.com/NightscoutFoundation/xDrip/issues).
+You can see existing open issues [here](https://github.com/NightscoutFoundation/xDrip/issues).

-If the problem you experience is not listed, you can reach out to experienced users or developers using the methods described in "Contact" above.
+If the problem you experience is not listed, please don't open a new issue.
+Instead, please reach out to experienced users or developers using the methods described in "Contact" above.